dotnet/AspNetCore.Docs/aspnet/web-api/overview/advanced/dependency-injection.md

 - If you want to replace `ProductRepository` with a different implementation, you also need to modify the controller class.
 - If the `ProductRepository` has dependencies, you must configure these inside the controller.
 For a large project with multiple controllers, your configuration code becomes scattered across your project.
 - It is hard to unit test, because the controller is hard-coded to query the database.
-For a unit test, you should use a mock or stub repository, which is not possible with the currect design.
+For a unit test, you should use a mock or stub repository, which is not possible with the current design.

 We can address these problems by *injecting* the repository into the controller.
 First, refactor the `ProductRepository` class into an interface: